-City of Peterborough Accessibility Advisory Committee The City of Peterborough Accessibility Advisory Committee - The City of Peterborough (City) is committed to demonstrate leadership for accessibility in the community. - Our goal is to meet the diverse needs of all people and follow the principles of dignity, independence, integration and equal opportunity. - We will strive to achieve an inclusive environment for our facilities, goods, services, employment, information and transportation.
-Ontarians with Disabilities Act, 2001 (ODA) The ODA was established by the Province with the goal of improving the opportunities for people with disabilities.
+The City of Peterborough Accessibility Advisory Committee (AAC) Commitment to Accessibility - The City is committed to demonstrate leadership for accessibility in the community. - Our goal is to meet the diverse needs of all people and follow the principles of dignity, independence, integration and equal opportunity. - We will strive to achieve an inclusive environment for our facilities, goods, services, employment, information and transportation.
+Ontarians with Disabilties Act, 2001 (ODA) The ODA was established by the Province with the goal of improving the opportunities for people with disabilities.
 Municipalities are responsible to prepare annual accessibility plans, as well as consider accessibility in their planning processes, and when they buy goods and services.
 Each municipality with a population of over 10,000 people is to establish an Accessibility Advisory Committee (AAC) to advise Council on how to make the municipality more accessible to people with disabilities.
 The majority of the members of the committee are to be people with disabilities.
 Accessibility for Ontarians with Disabilities Act, 2005 (AODA) The AODA sets a progressive goal to create a more inclusive Ontario by January 1, 2025.
 There are two current standards under the AODA, which are now law: The Customer Service Standard introduced in 2005 and the Integrated Accessibility Standard in 2011.
-Currently the Ontario Building Code is being amended to include updated regulations pertaining to accessibility.
-The Ontario Human Rights Code (OHRC) The OHRC is for every person.
+Ontario's Human Rights Code (HRC) The HRC is for every person.
 It is a provincial law that ensures equal rights and opportunities without discrimination in specific areas, such as jobs, housing and services.
-The Code's goal is to prevent discrimination and harassment because of race, sex, age, and disability to name a few.
-City of Peterborough Accessibility Plan The link directly below takes you to the most current version of the Accessibility Plan, as found on the City's website.
-The plan reports on the steps that the City has taken to identify, remove and prevent barriers for people with disabilities. peterborough.ca/AccessibilityPlans AAC The AAC advises on the City's municipal service responsibilities such as site plan reviews, access plans, and Access Fund requests.
-They also advise staff and City Council on accessibility issues related to Cityowned facilities and services, the implementation of the accessibility standards and the preparation of accessibility reports.
-The members of the AAC were appointed by City Council following an application process similar to that of other City Advisory Committees.
-Members are listed on the City's website. peterborough.ca/AACContactInformation AAC Sub-Committees The AAC has established two sub-committees to deal specifically with matters pertaining to the Built Environment and Transportation.
-Members of the sub-committees submit a letter of interest to the AAC for consideration/selection.
-Letters of interest can be sent to treed@peterborough.ca.
-AAC Initiatives The Accessibility Advisory Committee has determined that having maps to easily identify accessible parking, accessible washrooms in City facilities and accessible playgrounds would be beneficial to residents and visitors.
-The link to each of these maps can be found on the City of Peterborough website. peterborough.ca/AccessibleResourceMap AAC Accomplishments • "I have been a member of the Accessibility Advisory Committee since its inception in 2002.
-I love to volunteer in my community as it gives me the opportunity to give back and say thanks to those who support me."
-Andrea Dodsworth Chair Built Environment Sub-Committee
+The HRC's goal is to prevent discrimination and harassment because of race, sex, age, and disability to name a few.
+City of Peterborough Accessibility Plan The City's accessibility plan outlines the steps the City will take to identify, remove and prevent barriers for people with disabilities. www.peterborough.ca/AccessibilityPlans AAC The AAC advises on the City's municipal service responsibilities such as site plan reviews, access plans, and Access Fund requests.
+They advise staff and City Council on accessibility issues related to City facilities and services, the implementation of accessibility standards and the preparation of accessibility reports.
+Members of the AAC are appointed by City Council following an application process.
+Members are listed on the City's website. peterborough.ca/AACContactInformation AAC Sub-Committees The AAC has two sub-committees to deal with the Built Environment and Transportation.
+People interested in becoming a member of the sub-committees can submit a letter of interest to treed@peterborough.ca.
+AAC Initiatives The AAC has developed maps to easily identify accessible parking, accessible washrooms in City facilities and accessible playgrounds to benefit residents and visitors. peterborough.ca/AccessibleResourceMap The AAC uses the Access Fund to enhance accessibility in our community.
+In 2015, the Access Fund was used to support the installation of the walkway at King Edward Park (below).